bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *[What Is Data Science?; Mike Loukides (2010)](https://www.oreilly.com/ideas/what-is-data-science)*

 ### What is Hadoop?
 > Hadoop goes far beyond a simple MapReduce implementation (of which there are several); it's the key component of a data platform.
 It incorporates HDFS, a distributed filesystem designed for the performance and reliability requirements of huge datasets; the HBase database; Hive, which lets developers explore Hadoop datasets using SQL-like queries; a high-level dataflow language called Pig; and other components.
 If anything can be called a one-stop information platform, Hadoop is it.
-Hadoop has been instrumental in enabling ''agile'' data analysis. [...]
+Hadoop has been instrumental in enabling ”agile” data analysis. [...]
 Hadoop (and particularly Elastic MapReduce) make it easy to build clusters that can perform computations on long datasets quickly.
 Hadoop is essentially a batch system, but Hadoop Online Prototype (HOP) is an experimental project that enables stream processing.
 Hadoop processes data as it arrives, and delivers intermediate results in (near) real-time.
 Near real-time data analysis enables features like trending topics on sites like Twitter.

 *[What Is Data Science?; Mike Loukides (2010)](https://www.oreilly.com/ideas/what-is-data-science)*